Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 ### Release
 A release build is for production.
 In a release build, the JavaScript debugger is disabled, instrumentation statistics are not collected, and serial console output is suppressed.

-Omitting the `-d` and `-i` options on the `mcconfig` command line selects a release.
-Note that `-r` specifies rotation rather than selecting a release build.
+Omitting both the `-d` and `-i` options on the `mcconfig` command line selects a release.
+Note that `-r` specifies display rotation rather than selecting a release build.

 <a id="setup"></a>
 <a id="mac"></a>
 ## macOS

-The Moddable SDK build for nrf52 currently uses Nordic nRF5 SDK v17.0.2.
+The Moddable SDK build for nRF52 currently uses Nordic nRF5 SDK v17.0.2.

 <a id="mac-instructions"></a>
 ### Installing